-- Download and complete the Authorization to Release Investigative and Criminal Background Records.
+- Complete the Authorization to Release Investigative and Criminal Background Records.

 - Once the authorization form has been submitted, you will receive an email with instructions to complete the Volunteer & Employee Criminal History System (VECHS) form.

-- Following the instructions included in the email, print, sign, and return the VECHS form to Diane Booker by either sending a scanned copy or photo of the completed form.
+- Following the instructions included in the email, print, sign, and return the VECHS form to firstname.lastname@example.org by sending a scanned copy of the completed, signed form.